 Yet there is still much to love about Kamakura.
 Outside of the peak seasons and main temples and shrines it is, at its heart, a quiet residential seaside town.
 If you’re looking for a dose of nature, try out some of the hiking trails, which are quite glorious in autumn.
 While not the best beaches in Japan (that honor goes to pristine Okinawa), Kamakura and its coastal neighbors offers the chance to enjoy some sea and sand (you might even try dabbling in some surfing or kayaking).

 At night, you’ll find that dinner is a particularly pleasant affair when most everyone has jumped on the train back to Tokyo.
 Plus, everything tastes better by the ocean.
-If you want to soak your worries away in a hot spring, you can also visit Inamuragasaki Onsen, located along the adorable Enoden (Enoshima Electric Railway) that runs along the coast.
+If you want to soak your worries away in an onsen (hot spring), you can also visit Inamuragasaki Onsen, located along the adorable Enoden (Enoshima Electric Railway) that runs along the coast.

 Rather unsurprisingly, Kamakura is also home to many people who have abandoned the rat race for more low-key lifestyles.
 A receptionist at one of the accommodations I stayed at, for instance, turned out to be an aromatherapist, masseuse, aikido practitioner, and surfer when she wasn’t helping out at the desk.
 A man I met quit the salaryman life in Tokyo to open up his own curry restaurant (included in the food recommendations below).